pilotpirxie/php-country-detection/README.md

 // hook up a library
 require 'CountryDetection.class.php';
 // use static method and get country
 // ex.
-New Zealand
-echo CountryDetection::get();
-// and it's this same as
-// ex.
 Zew Zealand
 echo CountryDetection::get('country');
 // other nice stuff to detect